jacomyal/ABCD-Gephi-Plugin/README.md

     C
 ````

-We calculate the friendship score s of A and B with the following formula (we only use a direct):
+We calculate the friendship score s of A and B with the following formula (we only use a direct network):

 s(A,B)=pd*w1+c*(w2+w3+w4+45)